buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcWallTypeEnum.md

 ### STANDARD
 A standard wall, extruded vertically with a constant thickness along the wall path.
 { .deprecated}
-> IFC4 DEPRECATION The value is deprecated, it is expressed by choosing the subtype _IfcWallStandardCase_.
+> IFC4 DEPRECATION The value is deprecated, it is expressed by using an _IfcMaterialLayerSet_ with _IfcMaterialLayerSetUsage_ in occurrences.

 ### POLYGONAL
 A polygonal wall, extruded vertically, where the wall thickness varies along the wall path.